-After seeing different doctors in a desperate attempt to find out what is wrong, some women may be thinking that everything is in their heads but this is not the case.
+After seeing different doctors in a desperate attempt to find out what is wrong, some women may think everything is in their heads, but this is not the case.

-For centuries, undiagnosed pain in the area of the vulva was considered by doctors as a psycho-sexual problem, and women were sent to sex therapists.
+For centuries, undiagnosed pain in the area of the vulva was considered by doctors a psycho-sexual problem, and women were sent to sex therapists.
 Modern research tells us that pain is real.
-It is important to find a doctor who is aware of the conditions of the vulva.
+It is essential to find a doctor who is aware of the conditions of the vulva.

 What causes vulvodynia?

 The exact cause of vulvodynia is unknown.
-Research has found that one of any of the following causes could contribute to vulvodynia :
+Research has found that one of any of the following reasons could contribute to vulvodynia :

 - Chronic yeast infections

 - Spasm of the pelvic floor muscles.

 - Irritation of the nerves of the skin.

 Several different types of pain conditions affect the vulva.
 Two of the most common are the vulvar burning syndrome (dysesthetic vulvodynia) and vulvar vestibulodynia.